2010 UEFA Champions League final: Post-match

 As a result of Inter's victory, Italy held onto its position in the top three of the UEFA country coefficient rankings and would therefore retain its fourth berth in the 2010–11 UEFA Champions League.
-If Bayern had won or the match had gone to penalties, Germany would have overtaken Italy and received an extra entry in 2010–11.
-Having beaten Roma both in the 2010 Coppa Italia Final and to the 2009–10 Serie A title, Inter won the treble for the first time in Italian football history.
+Had Bayern won or the match had gone to penalties, Germany would have overtaken Italy and received an extra entry in the following season.
+Having beaten Roma in both the 2010 Coppa Italia final and to the 2009–10 Serie A title, Inter became the first ever Italian club to have won the treble.
+As of the 2024–25 season, Inter would appear in two more Champions League finals, losing both to treble-winning sides in 2023 and 2025.
+They are still the most recent Italian club to have won the Champions League, and the last to have won a European trophy until Roma won the inaugural UEFA Europa Conference League final in 2022.

-Despite winning the treble, José Mourinho resigned as manager of Inter on 28 May to take over from Manuel Pellegrini as manager of Real Madrid, citing a desire to become the first manager to win the Champions League with three clubs.
-However, he was unable to accomplish this feat, being eliminated in three successive semi-finals before returning to his former club Chelsea in June 2013, with Carlo Ancelotti replacing him at Real Madrid (who went on to win the club's tenth title in his first season).
+Despite winning the treble, Mourinho resigned as manager of Inter on 28 May to take over from Manuel Pellegrini as manager of Real Madrid, citing a desire to become the first manager to win the Champions League with three clubs.
+However, he was unable to accomplish this feat, being eliminated in three successive semi-finals before returning to his former club Chelsea in June 2013, with Carlo Ancelotti replacing him at Real Madrid; he would gone on to win the elusive Champions League title in his first season there.

+Bayern would end their wait for the Champions League title in 2013 and securing their own treble, but not after losing another final, held at their home stadium in the previous year, to Chelsea.
+As of 2025, they would appear in one more Champions League final post-2013, when they won in 2020 to secure a second treble.

 As winners of the Champions League, Inter played in the 2010 UEFA Super Cup against 2009–10 UEFA Europa League winners Atlético Madrid.
 They lost the match 2–0, with goals from José Antonio Reyes and Sergio Agüero.
-They also took part in the 2010 FIFA Club World Cup, entering at the semi-final stage.
+They also took part in the 2010 FIFA Club World Cup, entering at the semi-finals.
 There they beat 2010 AFC Champions League winners Seongnam Ilhwa Chunma 3–0 to reach the final against 2010 CAF Champions League winners TP Mazembe, whom they also beat 3–0 to take the title.